RocketLeagueMapmaking/RL-docs/docs/essential/05_project_setup.md

 ## Overview

 UDK is from a different era of software project development, so it doesn’t have a lot of the nice features (or the look) that we have grown accustomed to.
-It can be a bit of a bear to navigate and understand, so the next few sections will be a walkthrough of how you should set it up.
+It can be a bit annoying to navigate and understand, so the next few sections will be a walkthrough of how you should set it up.

 ## Folder Setup

-I am on Windows, so please keep that in mind through the entirety of this guide.
+I use Windows 10 and the Steam version of Rocket League, so please keep that in mind through the entirety of this guide.
+Because Rocket League is no longer officially supported on Mac or Linux as of 2019, and installing UDK is also unlikely to work, you're almost certainly going to have to be on Windows also.

 * My Rocket League install location is `C:\Games\SteamApps\common\rocketleague`
   * All Rocket League assets live inside `\TAGame\CookedPCConsole`